Video-Oasis: Rethinking Evaluation of Video Understanding: Introduction

+The broad audit scope and multi-axis diagnostic design of Video-Oasis distinguish it from prior benchmark-auditing studies.
+As shown in \Cref{tab:main1}, prior studies have identified important issues, including temporal shortcuts~\cite{egotempo}, perception-oriented task design~\cite{cambrian}, and benchmark redundancy~\cite{apollo}.
+Video-Oasis extends these efforts by jointly examining visual dependency, temporal dependency, and ambiguity across 14 benchmarks.
+It further incorporates cross-model consensus and human verification to improve the reliability of the diagnostic process.

-In this work, we make the following major contributions: \begin{itemize} \item \textbf{Revisiting Video Understanding.} We revisit the fundamental question of what constitutes genuine video understanding, identifying a critical gap in current benchmarks. \item \textbf{Holistic Diagnostic Framework.} We propose V-Oasis, a rigorous and sustainable diagnostic framework that establishes principled criteria for future video benchmarks while highlighting non-trivial spatio-temporal challenges, providing a reliable evaluation for advancing methods. \item \textbf{Practical Guidelines.} Through comprehensive analyses enabled by V-Oasis, we derive guidelines for the algorithmic design of next-generation video understanding models. \end{itemize}
+The remainder of this paper is organized as follows.
+We first introduce the Video-Oasis diagnostic suite and audit existing benchmarks in \Cref{sec:criteria}.
+We then analyze the distilled video-native challenges and evaluate a broad range of video understanding models in \Cref{sec:benchmark}.
+Finally, we use these challenges as a testbed to investigate algorithmic design choices for robust video understanding in \Cref{sec:method}.
+In this work, we make the following major contributions: \begin{itemize} \item \textbf{Revisiting Video Understanding.} We revisit the fundamental criteria that video understanding benchmarks should satisfy and identify a critical gap in current benchmark design. \item \textbf{Holistic Diagnostic Framework.} We propose Video-Oasis, a rigorous and sustainable diagnostic framework that jointly examines visual dependency, temporal dependency, and ambiguity to distill video-native challenges. \item \textbf{Practical Guidelines.} Through comprehensive analyses enabled by Video-Oasis, we derive practical guidelines for benchmark construction and the algorithmic design of future video understanding models. \end{itemize} }